 [Above: filming the Race.
 Stephen Low (left) and director of photography Bill Reeve film Championship auto-racing for Super Speedway with an IMAX® camera]

 of giant screen filmmaking is getting the camera (and audience) to where the action is or, when necessary, getting the action to where the camera is.
 Without close access to engaging action and environments, you can’t tell a compelling story.
 The success of The Stephen Low Company has hinged in part, on getting the right moments on film to relate an authentic and emotive tale—despite the challenge of working with the world’s largest motion picture formats—film or digital.

 An IMAX camera mounted inside a Russian Mir deep-sea submersible during filming for Titanica (1991).
 Filmmaker Stephen Low (left) and sub pilot Evgeny “Genya” Cherniev (right).
 Visible are the black IMAX film magazines which carry 1000′ loads of 65mm negative film.
 One mag holds the unexposed film, while the second takes up the exposed film.
 One thousand feet of film runs through the camera in approximately 3 minutes.

-The Camera conundrum.
 A key distinction between large format filmmaking and other filmmaking has been the size of the camera.
 Large film stock (e.g. 70mm film) has been able to deliver a crisper and more realistic audience experience than other formats.
 However a large film format has also required a larger, heavier camera, with all the attendant challenges that bulk and weight can bring.
 Typically, a large camera cannot be hand-held and requires dollies, cranes and other substantial mounting systems; it cannot fit in tight spaces or be manoeuvred rapidly.

-Camera and Film Format.
 IMAX Corporation engineered one of the world’s largest cameras in the early 1970s to accommodate a novel film format: 15 perforation/70mm.
 And for some four decades, the large 15 perforation 70mm film frame has been one of the defining characteristics of giant screen success, enabling the capture, storage and projection of vast amounts of picture information.
 Total information and resolution (information density) are key factors in the realism and quality of the giant screen experience.

 The introduction of IMAX 3D, pioneered by Colin Low (father of Stephen Low) with the National Film Board of Canada and IMAX Corporation in 1986 changed the game significantly.
 Suddenly one big IMAX camera became two big perpendicularly-mounted cameras (capturing left and right-eye images) married together with a giant beam splitter—a half-silvered mirror enabling the same scene to be captured by both lenses.
 The two-camera rig necessary to shoot IMAX 3D weighed over a ton and required a crane to manoeuvre.
 Now the action almost definitely had to come to the camera.
 The results of the new IMAX 3D system, captured in Transitions

 The innards exposed.
 Director of Photography Bill Reeve sits next to a SOLIDO IMAX camera, its inner mechanism visible, during filming of the Stephen Low film Mark Twain’s America (1997), a production for Sony.